lisamarie616/beaches-angular-assessment/notes.md

-x clean up styles on beach index page x clean up styles on beach show page x add something to home page
+x clean up styles on beach index page x clean up styles on beach show page x add something to home page x factor out upvote/downvote functions from BeachesController into a service and from comments directive controller x refactor angular controllers

-* update controllers and config/routes.rb to only include needed routes
-* refactor Auth currentUser method (as a service?)
-* factor out upvote/downvote functions from BeachesController into a service? and from comments directive controller

 * add field on beach index page to add comment (at top of comments)
 * add functionality to edit comments and only allow user who posted the comment to edit it
 * add edit and delete buttons to beach index page?
 * add background image
 * add omniauth?
+* refactor Auth currentUser method (as a service?)